chemfiles/Chemfiles.jl/doc/reference.rst

     Try to get the atomic number of an atom from the short name.
 Returns -1 if no value could be found.

+.. jl:function:: atom_type(atom::Atom) -> AtomType

+    Get the atom type

+.. jl:function:: set_atom_type!(atom::Atom, type::AtomType)

+    Set the atom type

+ The following atom types are available:

+- ``Chemfiles.ELEMENT``: Element from the periodic table of elements
+- ``Chemfiles.COARSE_GRAINED``: Coarse-grained atom are composed of more than one
+  element: CH3 groups, amino-acids are coarse-grained atoms.
+- ``Chemfiles.DUMMY_ATOM``: Dummy site, with no physical reality
+- ``Chemfiles.UNDEFINED_ATOM``: Undefined atom type